owaits/ScreenMonkey.Help/reference/faq.md

 - Check Screen Monkey [display profile](toolbar/display.md)

 ## Video does not play or Live Monitor timecode does not update
-- Check ffdshow (from [K-Lite](https://codecguide.com/download_kl.htm) package) is correctly installed and ‘Use ffdshow in:’ is not ticked in ffdshow settings.
+- Check ffdshow (from [K-Lite](https://codecguide.com/download_kl.htm) package) is correctly installed and ‘Use ffdshow only in:’ is not ticked in ffdshow settings.

 ![](../images/ffdshow.png)